7 Best Shooting Ear Protection to Save Your Hearing [2023 Guide]

 Human speech is 85-255 Hz.

-If either muffs or plugs give awesome protection against a frequency, adding more protection helps, but not as much.
+If either muffs or plugs block a frequency really well, more protection won't help much.

-If one covers the other's weakness, though, you gain NRR at the high end.
+But if one covers the other's weakness, you gain NRR at the high end.

 This is why the experiments cited above had NRR improvements of 2-20 dB from doubling up.